 Lawyer who revealed names of Salmond accusers on train is suspended

-Gordon Jackson was found to have committed a ‘a serious and reprehensible departure from professional standards’.
+Gordon Jackson was found to have committed ‘a serious and reprehensible departure from professional standards’.

 A prominent lawyer has been suspended for 15 weeks after he was found to have named two of the accusers of Alex Salmond on a train.